-- We expressed a qualified opinion on the State's general-purpose financial statements because the State has not reported its investment in general fixed assets. - Total expenditures of federal awards were \$1.75 billion in fiscal 2000. - General fund revenues exceeded expenditures by \$4.8 million. - The State generally complied, in all material respects, with requirements applicable to federal programs; however, we did report instances of material noncompliance and other findings where controls can be improved to enhance compliance. - The State can improve its accounting controls and procedures related to fixed assets and long-term obligations.
-Additionally, controls over access to several key computer systems can be improved.
+- We expressed a qualified opinion on the State's general-purpose financial statements because the State has not reported its investment in general fixed assets. - General fund revenues exceeded expenditures by \$46.4 million. - The State can improve its accounting controls and procedures related to fixed assets and long-term obligations.
+Additionally, controls over access to several key computer systems can be improved. - Total expenditures of federal awards were \$1.9 billion in fiscal 2001. - The State generally complied, in all material respects, with requirements applicable to federal programs; however, we did report instances of material noncompliance and other findings where controls can be improved to enhance compliance.